yuselg/ETF/README.md

 1. students are given the informal requirements for an application (e.g. in this tutorial, a simple bank);
 2. the instructor constrains the way in which the application can be used at the User Interface via an abstract UI-grammar;
 3. but, there is no constraint on the **design** of the classes in the **Model**.
 It is here where the design is **open-ended** and it is up to students to design the various classes, their features, the **architecture** (how the classes relate to each other), and the **specification** of the class APIs (via contracts).
+4. There are many possible solutions to the design problem, some being better than the others.
+Students make design decisions justifying one potential design over others.
-4. Finally, instructors can test the feasibility and correctness of the student's design via acceptance tests that check the application at the User Interface.
+5. Finally, instructors can test the feasibility and correctness of the student's design via acceptance tests that check the application at the User Interface.

 ## The abstract UI grammar of a simple bank
 It is often premature to start coding a concrete User Interface.
 Instead we provide an abstract grammar of the actions (or commands) that users can invoke, e.g.